Trudeau arrives in China ahead of trade talks

 The plight of detained Canadians looms over Mr. Trudeau's visit.
 Speaking to reporters Sunday en route to China with Mr. Trudeau, International Trade Minister Francois-Philippe Champagne went so far as to criticize Beijing for their treatment of B.C. wine merchant John Chang, who has been imprisoned for 20 months over a customs dispute.
 Mr. Chang's wife Allison Lu has also been prevented from leaving China.

-"We've have voiced very clearly our dissatisfaction and our concern with respect to that … this is a matter that should not have led to the type of action that was taken," Mr. Champagne said.
+"We have voiced very clearly our dissatisfaction and our concern with respect to that … this is a matter that should not have led to the type of action that was taken," Mr. Champagne said.

 Today, tense trade relations with the United States make it all the more imperative for Mr. Trudeau to seek out new markets for Canadian business.
 The protectionist Trump administration is trying to rewrite the North American Free Trade Agreement in ways that would undermine the advantages Canada gains from the economic pact that governs this country's top trading relationship.
 The future of NAFTA remains in doubt after Canada and Mexico flatly rejected several U.S. negotiating demands they described as unreasonable.